DorsaRoh/DorsaRoh/README.md

 ### What I'm Currently Working On
 - Building and experimenting with Neural Networks
-- Forging tangible solutions with Deep Learning
+- Forging tangible real world solutions with Deep Learning
 - Brainstorming startup ideas

 ### Contact Me